(Updated April 2017)

 Pakistan: A 10,000m3/day RO plant costing US$ 3 million has been commissioned in the drought-ridden Sindh province, where the government is installing 300 RO plants of about 40 m3/day.
 A 2000 m3/day plant was commissioned in 2015 at Karwat, for Gwadar city, Balochistan, and another RO plant of 189,000 m3/d is planned there, 90% funded by China.

-Qatar has been considering nuclear power and desalination for its needs which reached about 1.3 million m3/day in 2010.
-The Ras Abu Fontas A2 144,000 m3/d MSF seawater desal plant built by Mitsubishi Corporation for $504 million was commissioned in 2015, as was the Ras Abu Fontas A3 project – a 164,000 m3/d RO plant also built by Mitsubishi is due to operate from late 2016, the country’s first large RO plant.
-In May 2015 Qatar General Electricity and Water Corporation (QEWC, Kahramaa) selected a Japanese consortium of Mitsubishi Corporation and Tokyo Electric Power Company (Tepco), named K1 Energy, to build an electricity and water plant comprising a 590,000 m3/d desalination facility and a 2.4 GW gas-fired power station at Umm Al Houl, 20km south of Doha, to come online in 2018.
+Qatar has been considering nuclear power and desalination for its needs, and water demand reached about 1.3 million m3/day in 2010.
+The Ras Abu Fontas A2 144,000 m3/d MSF seawater desalination plant built by Mitsubishi Corporation for $504 million was commissioned in 2015.
+The $467 million Ras Abu Fontas A3 project – with a 164,000 m3/d RO plant also built by Mitsubishi is due to operate from March 2017 as the country’s first large RO plant.
+In May 2015 Qatar General Electricity and Water Corporation (QEWC, Kahramaa) selected a Japanese consortium of Mitsubishi Corporation and Tokyo Electric Power Company (Tepco), named K1 Energy, to build an electricity and water plant comprising a 620,000 m3/d desalination facility and a 2.4 GW gas-fired power station at Umm Al Houl, 20km south of Doha, to come online in 2018.

 Russia: A new 10,000 m3/d seawater RO plant is being built offshore near Vladivostok, for commissioning over 2011-12.
 It is designed for severe climatic conditions.

-It is expanding its Yanbu desalination plant to supply the Medina region.
+It was expanding its Yanbu desalination plant to supply the Medina region.
 Phase 1 is a 146,000 m3/d hybrid plant, mostly MSF using heat recovered from a gas turbine power plant, but with two RO units.
 Phase 2 upgrades this and adds a 68,000 m3/day MED plant from Doosan using the heat from an associated 690 MWe power plant, all costing over $1 billion.
 It will be the world's largest MED plant.
-Doosan will also build Yanbu 3, a 550,000 m3/day MSF plant due for completion in 2016.
+Doosan is also building Yanbu 3, a 550,000 m3/day MSF plant due for completion in 2016.
 Samsung had the $1.4 billion EPC contract for 3100 MWe turbines in connection with this, but that contract was cancelled at the end of 2016.
 A 600,000 m3/d RO plant is planned at Rabigh in the west.
 In April 2017 Doosan was awarded a $422 million EPC contract by the SWCC for a 400,000 m3/d RO plant at Shuaibah on the Red Sea coast south of Jeddah.

-The first of three phases of the King Abdullah Solar water initiative were expected to be operating by the end of 2013.
-Phase 1 involves construction of two solar plants which will generate 10 MW of power for a 30,000 m3/d reverse-osmosis (RO) desalination plant at Al Khafji, near the Kuwait border.
-Phase 2 will involve construction of a 300,000 m3/d desalination plant over three years.
+The first of three phases of the King Abdullah Solar water initiative was operating by 2014.
+Phase 1 involved construction of two solar plants to generate 10 MWe of power for a 30,000 m3/d reverse-osmosis (RO) desalination plant at Al Khafji, near the Kuwait border.
+Phase 2 involves construction of a 300,000 m3/d desalination plant over three years.
 The third phase aims to implement the solar water initiative throughout Saudi Arabia, with the eventual target of seeing all the country's desalination plants powered by solar energy by 2020.
 One of the main objectives of this initiative under King Abdullah City for Science & Technology (KACST) is to desalinate seawater at a cost of less than Riyal 1.5/m3 (US$ 0.40/m3) compared with the current cost of thermal desalination, which KACST says is in the range Riyal 2.0-5.5/m3 (US$ 0.53-1.47/m3), and desalination by RO, which is Riyal 2.5-5.5/m3 (US$ 0.67-1.47/m3) for a desalination plant producing 30,000 m3/d.